'I won't rest until somebody tells me the truth': Mother asks why first responders overlooked her daughter at crash site

 Car was towed twice in single day

 Williams’ wrecked Jeep Grand Cherokee was towed by two different companies on June 14, records show.
-Authorities first called Price Mill Towing Co. of Summerfield to tow the car after their morning processing of the accident scene.
+Authorities first called Price Mill Towing Co. of Summerfield to tow the car just after the accident was reported.

 Later in the afternoon, authorities requested McGehee Towing of Reidsville collect the car from Price Mill and move it to their Reidsville lot, a practice that is not uncommon, explained Margaret Price of Price Mill Towing.